 What does your average workday consist of?

 Generally 0830-1800 for me work is highly varied and contains a lot of reviews of designs, our project managers reports, and general quoting and contact with clients.
 We have a few key clients to include Royal Families and the like.
 There is no way to get away from shipping as all products we do are exported so this can be quite time consuming.
 Running a company you are always going to get bogged down in the day to day allocation of work and answering questions.
+Then if you need a more specialist shipping option then there are lots available which include the option of shipping at low temperatures using cold chain shipping so if you have products that require that then you can still easily ship to your customers and clients.
 Every few weeks I fly to our key client bases and meet with them to keep in touch, this is very important as our office is based on a shooting lodge in the middle of the countryside.
 This means we need to get in front of people in person and via marketing to be seen and known.

 How does your business benefit from the support of the team of Enterprise Europe Network advisers at St John’s Innovation Centre?